NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 #### Service Workers

 Since 2018, all major browsers support the [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) and [Cache Storage](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage) APIs.
-The former API allows websites to register a JavaScript worker in clients’ browsers.
+The former API allows websites to register a JavaScript worker in the user's browser.
 This worker acts like a proxy server intercepting and responding to client network requests.
 As for the Cache Storage API, it allows web applications to programmatically manage a cache.
 Together, those APIs make it possible to write offline web applications and to implement caching rules that go beyond what is possible in standard HTTP.

 #### Caching in interactive WebApps

-In interactive [AJAX](<https://en.wikipedia.org/wiki/Ajax_(programming)>)-heavy web applications, client-side JavaScript code loads data from the server and later decides when to refetch the data again, for example, after a certain time interval or after the user performs an action that writes to the server's database.
+In interactive [AJAX](<https://en.wikipedia.org/wiki/Ajax_(programming)>)-heavy web applications, it belongs to the client-side JavaScript code to decide when to load and reload data from the server.
+For example, it can automatically reload data after a certain time interval or after the user performs an action that writes to the database in the server.

-This data loading and reloading by client-side code can be seen as cache management, where the data loaded on the client is regarded as a cached version of the server data.
+This data loading and reloading by client-side code can be seen as a form of cache management, where the data loaded on the client is a cached version of server's data.
 Many developers in the JavaScript community reach for the [TanStack Query](https://tanstack.com/query/latest/docs/framework/react/overview) library, which provides APIs for cache management, as well as DevTools and integrations with various web frameworks.

 #### Caching compiled code